liannebaff/Sales_Report_Dataset/README.md

 - Filters enable users to focus on specific countries.

 **4) Total Profit by Country and Category** (stacked column chart)
-- Stacked bar chart illustrating how total profit varies across countries and different  product categories, sorted in descending order of profit.
+- Stacked column chart illustrating how total profit varies across countries and different  product categories, sorted in descending order of profit.
 - Each segment of the column represents a product category within that country.
 - Enables quick comparison of profit contributions from different categories across countries.